mdn/content/files/en-us/web/http/headers/refresh/index.md

 - `<time>`
   - : A non-negative number of seconds after which to refresh the page.
 Fractional parts are recognized but ignored; you should only specify integers.
 - `<url>` {{optional_inline}}
   - : If present, the browser will redirect to the specified URL instead of refreshing with the current URL.
 This URL can be quoted or unquoted.
-The `url=` prefix is case-insensitive and optional
+The `url=` prefix is case-insensitive and optional.

 ## Examples